 Around 2,500 years ago, in the time of Confucius in ancient China, there was no public school.
 There was no public library.
 There was no internet of course.
 So, how did people learn?
 You could learn from your parents, but what if you wanted to learn more than they could teach you?

-Confucius decided the only way was to go to work for a nobleman.
+Confucius learned all he could from his parents.
+He decided the only way he was going to learn anything more was to go to work for a nobleman.
 Every time the noble traveled, Confucius went with him, including trips to the imperial court and the capital city.
-He studied and learned until he probably was the most highly educated man of his time.
+Confucius studied and learned until he probably was the most highly educated man of his time.

-If you make a mistake and do not correct it, this is called a mistake
+If you make a mistake and do not correct it, that is called a mistake.

 Do not plan the policies of an office you do not hold.

 Exemplary persons do not promote others because of what they say, nor do they reject what is said because of who says it.

 Exemplary persons are steadfast in the face of adversity, while petty persons are engulfed by it.